What is Vision Therapy, and who needs it?

 Vision therapy is an option for those that have vision problems that do not require surgery for correction.
 It is useful for adults and children alike.
 Children with learning or reading problems can benefit from these therapies.
 Adults that work at a computer all day and experience eye-strain can benefit from vision therapy as well.

-She is our vision therapy technician.
-She is kind, patient, and dedicated to helping improve your child's vision.
-She has an array of tools and interactive games to engage your child's brain and eyes while having fun.
+Our vision therapist is kind, patient, and dedicated to helping improve your child's vision.
+She has an array of tools and interactive games to engage your child's brain and eyes while having fun!